-We observed that there were health promotion materials displayed in the waiting areas.
+We observed that there were health promotion materials displayed in the waiting areas and in the treatment rooms.
 These could be used to support patient's understanding of how to prevent gum disease and how to maintain their teeth in good condition.